-100 The features editor finds, assigns, reports and edits content that engages the audience with unique and engaging stories, from profiles of the people who make up the UAA community to explanation stories about where tuition dollars go to enterprising pieces about education, food, style and other subjects.
+The Features Editor is in charge of finding, assigning, reporting and editing content that engages the audience with unique and engaging stories for the features section of The Northern Light, from profiles of the people who make up the UAA community to explanation stories about where tuition dollars go to enterprising pieces about education, food, style and other subjects.
 The ideal candidate must be a team player who can tell accurate, fair and entertaining stories across platforms (print, online, social and mobile media) and can motivate others to do the same.
+Ability to be receptive of appropriate criticism regarding work for the newspaper is a must.

-Features editor may supervise 1-2 reporters, providing regular assignments and ensuring reporters meet their responsibilities; assign and write publishable features articles that meet The Northern Light''s standards of accuracy, fairness, and style; ensure features staff meets deadlines; attend staff meetings; provide article, photo, graphic, layout and web ideas; work cooperatively with editors to improve writing and editing skills; accept other duties as assigned and be receptive of appropriate criticism regarding work for the newspaper.
-The features editor reports to the managing editor.
-Essential
+The Features Editor will ideally manage 1-2 reporters, providing regular assignments and ensuring reporters meet their responsibilities; assign and write publishable feature articles that meet The Northern Light's standards of accuracy, fairness, objectivity, and style; ensure features staff meets deadlines; write at least two articles a week; attend all staff meetings; provide article, photo, graphic, layout and web ideas each week; work with the Multimedia Editor to prepare, develop and/or repackage content for use in other social media and the web; work cooperatively with editors and the writing team to improve reporting, writing and editing skills; and accept other duties as assigned.
+The Features Editor reports to the Managing Editor.